KCEvers/sdbuildR/README.md

   nor the delay and past functions.
 A message is issued if any of these are detected.

-## Other System Dynamics software
+## Other system dynamics software

-sdbuildR is heavily based on common System Dynamics software such as [Vensim](https://en.wikipedia.org/wiki/Vensim), [Powersim](https://powersim.com/), [Stella](https://www.iseesystems.com/), and [Insight
+sdbuildR is heavily based on common system dynamics software such as [Vensim](https://en.wikipedia.org/wiki/Vensim), [Powersim](https://powersim.com/), [Stella](https://www.iseesystems.com/), and [Insight